jeroen66124/jeroen66124.github.io/_posts/2023-06-08-zero-config-vpn-remote-access-tailscale.md

 {: .prompt-tip }

 ## Introduction
-I recently began with my path to the [VCP-DCV](https://www.vmware.com/learning/certification/vcp-dcv.html) certification.
+I recently began with my path towards the [VCP-DCV](https://www.vmware.com/learning/certification/vcp-dcv.html) certification.
 During this learning process, I felt the need to bring my Homelab to the next level.
 The enablement of remote access is inevitable when it comes to upgrading your lab so I searched for an easy-to-use solution that did not cause me any headaches (I still dislike configuring networks!).
 Tailscale was the most modern and straight-forward option to tackle this problem.

 ## Prerequisites
 Here's what you'll need to get started: